top of page

 A packaging sleeve can be just a sleeve around the product itself, a sleeve around an inner box, or a slipcase over a roll end or other type of inner tray.
 This 'matchbox' style box packaging heightens the perceived value of your products and provides a very secure and easily accessible product.

 A sleeve provides the simplest, cheapest way to upgrade your product or product packaging appearance.
 And a way to accentuate your brand with promotion graphics and product information.
-The sleeve can be further customized to work in with your product or product packaging with special die-cuts and windows.
+The sleeve can be further customized to work with your product or product packaging with special die-cuts and windows.
 Sleeves are also used to batch multiple products together for retail.

-SLEEVE RAEDAY.png
+SLEEVE

 Key features